-You could sit around and complain that we don't have weather like Sydney – but that would be to deny all the fun that can be had indoors and undercover in Melbourne (plus all those comforting hot chocolates that you're totally entitled to drink).
-If you're determined to stay indoors, perhaps a good read from one of Melbourne's best bookshops is in order?
+You could sit around and complain that we don't have weather like Sydney – but that would be to deny all the fun that can be had indoors and undercover during rainy days in Melbourne (plus all those comforting hot chocolates that you're totally entitled to drink).

 Things to do when it rains in Melbourne

-Go and grab yourself a sandwich and a coffee from the STREAT café in Melbourne Central, Mackillop Street or in Flemington, or head to Ways and Means in Lonsdale Street.
-The crew at all these cafés are at-risk youth who are being given training and support to help them build a better future.
-It's the excuse to eat cheese toasties you've been waiting for.Read more
+Go and grab yourself a sandwich and a coffee from the STREAT café in Melbourne Central or in Collingwood.
+The crew at all the STREAT cafés are at-risk youth who are being given training and support to help them build a better future.
+Alternatively, head to Long Street Coffee in Richmond, a café staffed by refugees looking to skill up in hospitality.

 Who says you have to head somewhere warm when it’s raining – why not rug up and go ice skating instead?
 O’Brien Group Arena is also a ‘safe’ place you can be as daggy as you like and revisit your adolescent almost every night of the week – albeit on skates – without judgment.